Prof Sandro Olivo, Academic PI

 Dr Silvia Cipiccia, Lecturer

-Silvia is a lecturer in the Advanced X-ray Imaging group at the University College London.
+Silvia is a lecturer in the Advanced X-ray Imaging group at University College London.
 Her research activity is focussed on nano-scale imaging based on coherent diffraction imaging techniques, novel compact light sources and multimodal x-ray imaging.

 Dr Alberto Astolfo, Systems Engineer